perftechnomar-commits/scanned-pdf-manuals-converter/README.md

   headerless tables, while retaining source-confirmed drawing and unique-code gates.
 - Expands both Step 3 and Step 4 editors to match the selected 10/25/50 rows per page, using the browser page as the scroll surface instead of a fixed 500px grid.
-- Renames the visible fourth workflow tab and heading to **Spares review**.
+- Renames the visible fourth workflow tab and heading to **Spares**.

 ### 4.18.8 drawing legends and embedded article tables